microsoft/vscode-docs/docs/python/testing.md

 If you have more than one configuration entry with `"purpose": ["debug-test"]`, the first definition will be used since we currently don't support multiple definitions for this request type.

-For more information on debugging, see [Python debugging configurations](/docs/python/debugging.md) and the general VS Code [Debugging](/docs/editor/debugging.md) article.

 ## Test commands

-Below are all the supported commands for testing with the Python extension in VS Code:
+Below are all the supported commandsfor testing with the Python extension in VS Code.
+These are all found via the command palette:

 | Command Name | Description |
 | ------------ | ------------|
 | **Python: Configure Tests** | Configure the test framework to be used with the Python extension.  |